About:

 Statement:

 As humans, we have an unparalleled ability to shape and control our physical environment.
 We allow plants and animals into our lives but only in limited, controlled ways.
 We surround ourselves with manicured landscapes and domesticated pets, while we destroy fragile ecosystems and drive untold numbers of species to extinction.
-When we benefit from the natural world, we embrace it; when it encroaches on our comfort, we destroy it.
+When we benefit from the natural world, we embrace it.
+When it encroaches on our comfort, we destroy it.
 Through photography, sculpture, and print, my work captures the exploitation and concomitant destruction of the natural world and uses it as a metaphor for our treatment of one another.

 Shop Info: